 You’ve heard of quartz and maybe you’ve heard of quartzite.
-Chances are you are scratching your head at what the difference between the two are and which one may be right for your next remodel.
+Chances are you are scratching your head at what the difference between the two is and which one may be right for your next remodel.
 We’re going to break each one down below and hopefully help you narrow down your countertop decision.
-Remember though- these are just two of the amazing options available to you at Hard Rock Stone Works so don’t fret in neither seem to be up your alley at the end of the day.
+Remember though- these are just two of the amazing options available to you at Hard Rock Stone Works so don’t fret in either seems to be up your alley at the end of the day.
 We have experts that can help you along the way, start to finish, so never hesitate to reach out.

 What is Quartz?

 To put it simply, quartz countertops are “engineered stone”.
-When you look at a quartz slab, you are seeing a piece of stone that is comprised of 90-95% natural quartz with the addition of polymers, resins and other manmade materials.
+When you look at a quartz slab, you are seeing a piece of stone that is comprised of 90-95% natural quartz with the addition of polymers, resins, and other manmade materials.
 The addition of polymers and resins make quartz incredibly durable.
 If your countertop was made of pure quartz, it would be incredibly porous and prone to cracking.

 What is Quartzite?